 The University of Tennessee at Chattanooga Police Department Communications Center is located at 400 Palmetto St. Chattanooga, Tennessee, in the Administration Building on the 1st floor.
 The Communications Center is operated 24/7 by a certified NCIC / TCIC dispatcher.
-The Communications and Record Center is supervised the Support Supervisor and TAC Steve Norwood.
+The Communications and Record Center is supervised by the Support Supervisor and ALT TAC Regina Shoulders.

 The Communications and Record Center is responsible for a variety of emergency and no-emergency calls for service, as well as the record keeping for all Criminal Files for the Police Department.
 Duties for our communications officers include:

 - Prioritize request for service based on need